MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_PROC_BMC_CoopBid.md

 ## Step 1: Enter your brands
 1. From the top of the page, click **Tools**, then **Shopping for Brands** under **Shared Library**.
 1. Click **Brands**, then click **Add brand**.
 1. Enter all your brands and its websites.
 A website URL would look like: **http://contoso.com** with no slashes ( / ).
-You can also add the sub-brands to help us identify all of your products.
+You can also add the sub-brands (optional) to help us identify all of your products.
 1. Click **Save**.

 ## Step 2: View matched retailers and products
 After you entered your brands, retailers who sell your products can be automatically identified and linked (which is what we recommend) or you can manage retailer link requests individually.
-The **Summary** page provides information about your linked retailers and matched products.
+The **Overview** page provides information about your linked retailers and matched products.

 1. From the global menu, click **Tools** and then **Shopping for Brands** under **Shared Library**.
-1. Click **Linked Stores**.
+1. Click **Retail partners**.
-1. Click **Link to store** or switch the **Link stores for me ** toggle on (recommended) to allow Microsoft to automatically match you with retailers who sell your products.
+1. Click **Add retail partner** or switch the **Link to all retail partners ** toggle on (recommended) to allow Microsoft to automatically match you with retailers who sell your products.
-1. If you are manually linking a retailer's store, enter the **Store ID**.
+1. If you are manually linking a retailer's store, enter the **Retailer store ID**.
 This is the Microsoft Merchant Center store identifier that you'll need to obtain from your partner.
 1. Click **Send request**.

 **How are my brands matched to retailers?**